BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Introduction

 \section{Introduction}

-Bengali is the native language of 228 million people which makes it the sixth most spoken language in the world \footnote{https://www.babbel.com/en/magazine/the-10-most-spoken-languages-in-the-world}.
+Bangla is the native language of 228 million people which makes it the sixth most spoken language in the world \footnote{https://www.babbel.com/en/magazine/the-10-most-spoken-languages-in-the-world}.
 This Sanskrit originated language has 11 vowels, 39 consonants, 11 modified vowels and 170 compound characters \cite{error1}.
-There is vast difference between Bengali grapheme representation and phonetic utterance for many commonly used words.
-As a result, fast typing of Bengali yields frequent spelling mistakes.
-Almost all Bengali native speakers type using English QWERTY layout keyboard \citep{qwerty} which makes it difficult to type Bengali compound characters, phonetically similar single characters and similar pronounced modified vowels correctly.
-Thus Bengali typing speed, if error-free typing is desired, is really slow.
+There is vast difference between Bangla grapheme representation and phonetic utterance for many commonly used words.
+As a result, fast typing of Bangla yields frequent spelling mistakes.
+Almost all Bangla native speakers type using English QWERTY layout keyboard \citep{qwerty} which makes it difficult to type Bangla compound characters, phonetically similar single characters and similar pronounced modified vowels correctly.
+Thus Bangla typing speed, if error-free typing is desired, is slow.
 An accurate spell checker (SC) can be a solution to this problem.

-Existing Bengali SCs include phonetic rule based \citep{rel7,rel8} and clustering based methods \citep{rel9}.
+Existing Bangla SCs include phonetic rule \citep{rel7,rel8} and clustering based methods \citep{rel9}.
 These methods do not take misspelled word context into consideration.
-Another N-gram based Bengali SC \citep{rel10} takes only short range previous context into consideration.
-Recent state-of-the-art (SOTA) SCs have been developed for Chinese language, where a character level confusion set (similar characters) guided seq2seq model has been proposed by \citet{rel1}.
+Another N-gram based Bangla SC \citep{rel10} takes only short range previous context into consideration.
+Recent state-of-the-art (SOTA) spell checkers have been developed for Chinese language, where a character level confusion set (similar characters) guided sequence to sequence (seq2seq) model has been proposed by \citet{rel1}.
 Another research used similarity mapping graph convolutional network in order to guide BERT based character by character parallel correction \citep{rel4}.
 Both these methods require external knowledge and assumption about confusing character pairs existing in the language.
 The most recent Chinese SC offers an assumption free BERT architecture where error detection network based soft-masking is included \citep{rel3}.
 This model takes all $N$ characters of a sentence as input and produces the correct version of these $N$ characters as output in a parallel manner.